 Animal Psychology: Careers and Educational Paths

-Animal psychology is the study of animal cognition and behavior, specifically how they compare to human thought and behaviors.
+Animal psychology is the study of animal cognition and behavior, specifically focusing on how they compare to human thought and behaviors.
 By studying animal psychology—also known as comparative psychology—scientists hope to learn more about our own species’ evolution and how individual humans develop brain functions and behaviors over time.

 What Does an Animal Psychologist Do?